c12i/simpl_cache/README.md

 ```

 ## Notes
+Firstly, this is still a work in progress, so I would not advise using this in a production setting.

+The macro is not stable for use with struct and enum methods, specifically those with `self` as an arg.

 Note that `only_some` and `only_ok` can only be used when the annotated function returns an
 `Option<T>` or `Result<T, E>` respectively.
 You can also not set both `only_some` and `only_ok`